Estuary

 • roles/storage.objectAdmin on the GCS bucket created above

-To configure your service account, complete the steps available in the connector documentation.
-After all the details are in place, take a look at the Update Delay parameter.
+To configure your service account, complete the steps in the connector documentation.
+After all the details are in place, examine the Update Delay parameter.

 The Update Delay parameter in Estuary materializations offers a flexible approach to data ingestion scheduling.
 It represents the amount of time the system will wait before it begins materializing the latest data.

 For example, if an update delay is set to 2 hours, the materialization task will pause for 2 hours before processing the latest available data.
 This delay ensures that data is not pulled in immediately after it becomes available.
-For this tutorial, let’s set it to 0s, as in zero seconds, in order to demonstrate the flow in real-time.
+For this tutorial, let’s set it to 0s, as in zero seconds, to demonstrate the flow in real time.

 Press Next, then Save and Publish in the top right corner to provision the materialization connector and data from SQL will start to be replicated into BigQuery immediately with a complete backfill.